-Freddie Solomon Ramsey, 78, stood before Chief Magistrate Joyann Ferguson-Pratt on four counts of conspiracy to commit bribery and 14 counts of bribery allegedly committed between 1999 and 2003.
+Freddie (Fred) Solomon Ramsey, 78, and his lawyer Roger Minnis appeared before Magistrate Guilimina Archer yesterday for a fixture hearing concerning four counts of conspiracy to commit bribery and 14 counts of bribery, allegedly committed between 1999 and 2003.

 The allegations are related to a widespread scheme involving tens of millions of dollars in bribes to countries around the world.
-They were brought to light months ago in a US Department of Justice report that French power company Alstom SA paid more than $300,000 to a BEC board member to influence contracts to a French company between 1999 and 2003.
+They were revealed last year in a US Department of Justice report that French power company Alstom SA allegedly paid more than $300,000 to a BEC board member to influence contracts to a French company between 1999 and 2003.

 Concerning ABB Generacion, it is alleged that on two occasions between 1999 and 2003, he received $199,300 in bribes.

-It is further alleged that Ramsey, on a dozen occasions during the same period, received $370.395 and 90 cents in bribes from Alstom SA.
+It is further alleged that Ramsey, on a dozen occasions during the same period, received a total of $370,395.90 cents in bribes from Alstom SA.

 Ramsey pleaded not guilty to all of the charges.